rwdavies/motif_death/README.md

 Note that run.sh pulls sources `activate`, which contains some manual paths, specific to the current machine and user.
 Similarly, `Snakefile_programs` contains a mixture of manual paths, which should be moved to the activate script (a script containing machine and user specific paths), and some programs set depending on paths that depend on the activate script, which is OK.

-Eventually, `run.sh` is actually run, on a head or data node.
+Eventually, `run.sh` is actually run, on a head node (need internet access).
 ```
 ./run.sh preprocess all local goat --dryrun ## to check what will be run
 ./run.sh preprocess all local goat ## to run it